Garmin eTrex 10 Review

 The eTrex10 is an excellent choice for those looking for a device to go paperless geocaching.

 You will now have the Geocache details loaded onto the device.
 To get going is easy, find the GPX file and press ‘Go’.
-There is also the possibility of activating the chirp feature that means the device will give an audible alarm when you are in the proximity of the cache.
-This feature is excellent particularly as the eTrex 10 is so accurate in its location advice.
+There is also the possibility of activating the chirp feature, which means the device will give an audible alarm when you are in the proximity of the cache.
+This feature is excellent, particularly as the eTrex 10 is so accurate in its location advice.
 You only have to hope that the original geocache coordinates are correct too!

 Digital Compass